 It can be tempting to use an FWB arrangement to get into a relationship with someone you already have feelings for.
 But no matter how tempting that might seem, don’t do it.
 The chances you will get burned are exceptionally high.

-Instead, choose a bed buddy you feel indifferent towards, not someone you have to be with at all costs.
+Instead, choose a bed buddy you feel indifferent towards, not someone you have to be with at all costs

-Rule #12: Watch out for Narcissists
+Rule #12: Be Cautious of Narcissists

 FWB is a dream relationship for a narcissist and it may be all they are capable of providing.
 They may try to manipulate and abuse you via love bombing, gas lighting.
 Just when you are ready for more they’ll move on.